Birds by Habitat

 Still more to come

-When this is finished, he plans to carve Vermont’s
+When this is finished, perhaps we will seek carvings of Vermont’s

 All are carved out of wood.